Driving & rest time rules

 Regular weekly rest time is 45 consecutive hours.

-You are exempt from the drive and rest time rules if your vehicle weighs less than 3500 kg.
+You are exempt from the driving & rest period rules if the vehicle weighs less than 3500 kg.

-In addition, there are a number of exceptions, for example, you are exempt if you are repairing a road, providing roadside assistance or salting (winter driving).
+In addition, there are a number of exceptions where you are exempt if, for example, you are repairing a road, driving roadside assistance or salting (winter driving).

 Drive and rest periods apply to drivers who drive vehicles over 3.5 tons.